ABorden23/ABorden23/README.md

 - 👋 Hi, I’m Alex Borden!
 -  💻 I completed the UCF Data Analytics and Visualization Certification Program in November, 2022 and am seeking data analyst roles upon graduation on November 23rd, 2022.
 - 👀 I am interested in data analytics, visualization, and business intelligence using Python, SQL, R, Tableau, and Machine learning.
-- 🌱 I am currently learning Python, SQL, Javascript, R, Tableau and other technologies in the UCF Data Analytics and Visualization Certification Program.
+- 🌱 I am currently learning Python, SQL, Javascript, R, Tableau and other software engineering concepts in the UCF Data Analytics and Visualization Certification Program.
 - 📫 I can be reached at Alexanderjborden@outlook.com
 - 🏁 My interests include Swimming/Water Polo 🏊🏼‍♂️ 🤽🏻‍♂️, Golf 🏌️‍♂️, Football 🏈, and Music 🎶